mghibaudi/OpenFermion-ProjectQ/README.rst

 -----------------

 We'd love to accept your contributions and patches to OpenFermion-ProjectQ.
-There are a guidelines you need to follow.
+There are a few guidelines you need to follow.
 Contributions to OpenFermion-ProjectQ must be accompanied by a Contributor License Agreement.
 You (or your employer) retain the copyright to your contribution, this simply gives us permission to use and redistribute your contributions as part of the project.